AP: States spent over $7B competing for early virus supplies | Federal News Network

 “It was chaos, pandemonium,” Brady said.
 “None of us knew what we were doing.”

-Though states have spent millions more this fall as COVID-19 cases surged again, the initial protective equipment spending panic has subsided as production increased and supply chains improved.
+Though states have spent millions more this fall as COVID-19 cases surged again, the initial PPE spending panic has subsided as production increased and supply chains improved.

 New Jersey and New York provided total figures but not specific details about their purchases.
 New Jersey’s health department said it would be too “disruptive” to agency operations to do so, and New York repeatedly postponed a response.